 Alpacas get the same types of worms as sheep.
 These include round worm, whip worms, tape worms and liver flukes.

-Barbers Pole (Haemonchus contortus) is a potentially harmful roundworm, blood sucking parasite that thrives in moist humid conditions.
-Anemia is the basic feature of infection due to blood loss.
+Barber’s pole (Haemonchus contortus) is a potentially harmful roundworm, blood sucking parasite that thrives in moist humid conditions.
+An alpaca will present with Anaemia due to blood loss.

 - Head shaking or tremoring

 - Stiffness or high stepping gits

 - Falling over.

 After a while the animal recovers.
 Deaths tend to be accidental such as drowning after a fall into water or an injury after being caught in fences.

 There is no 100% effective treatment other than to provide plenty of uncontaminated feed and shifting them to a safe environment.
 This is often hard in a dry summer when the grass is short but grass silage, hay or alpaca nuts will be ideal.

 Things that may help alpaca to cope with or recover from a bout of ryegrass staggers include B vitamins, and “Summer Tonic.”

 Alpacas are more susceptible to deficiencies of Vitamin D than other grazing animals in New Zealand.
 Deficiency can be due to inadequate precursor uptake when grazing, or inability to convert precursors due to underlying liver or kidney disease.